oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 ![Config Maps details](images/config-map-orig-details.png)

-As we'd expect it has our contents (You may have text that doesn't say "My Shop" by instead shows what you edited it to in the helidon labs, if so don't worry)
+As we'd expect it has our contents (You may have a different storename than `My Shop` if you changed the storefront-config.yaml file before creating the config map)

 - Click the **Edit button** (upper right) to get an on-screen editor where we can change the yaml that represents the map.